JOURNAL — TAPE #752, SIDE #2

 Q: Mark Russell Bell

-Z: Zahi Hawass, participant of TV special “Pyramids Live: Secret Chambers Revealed”
+Z: Zahi Hawass of TV special “Pyramids Live: Secret Chambers Revealed”

 L: Laura Greene, co-host